 Despite being remote, the church is very active, there are regular tower tours in summer, and cakes and jams on sale inside.

 Witton is home to at least three species of bats, Natterer's in the porch, Pipistrelle in the main body of the church and Serotine in the upper section of the tower.

-The church has had several surveys before and we will be using these, and our own survey data to plan mitigation to confine the Pipistrelle bats to boxes in the rafters and hopefully prevent them causing mess inside the church.
+The church has had several surveys before and we will be using these, and our own survey data from summer 2021 to plan mitigation to confine the Pipistrelle bats to boxes in the rafters and hopefully prevent them causing mess inside the church.